Extracurricular activities that will improve your CV

 Volunteering at schools

-If working with young people is your goal – for example, if you're considering getting into social work or moving on to do teacher training after you finish your undergraduate degree – gaining some experience working with children is essential.
+If working with young people is your goal (maybe you're considering getting into social work, or moving on to do teacher training after you finish your undergraduate degree), gaining some experience working with children is essential.

 Head to your local school (primary or secondary, depending on which is more appropriate for the age you want to work with) and ask if you can help out.
 This could be at after-school clubs, as a supervisor at an event, or even as a class assistant during PE lessons.

 Working for charities and summer clubs

 If there's nothing available in local schools, some charities and community centres run clubs for children - especially during summer.
 Get in touch with your local community centres, or check local community Facebook groups to see what's going on.

 It might also be worth considering spending a summer at a US summer camp to gain work experience.
 Not only is this a fantastic summer job, but it's also a great way to become more confident working with children, while also getting away and seeing America.
 To get you started, we've got a comparison guide to help you find the right summer camp for you.